 As part of the Statutory Tests, the Covered Bonds Communiqué requires that the Issuer ensure that the net present value of the Cover Pool Assets exceeds at all times, by at least 2%, the net present value of the Total Liabilities.
 See "Summary of the Turkish Covered Bonds Law."
-Furthermore, the Issuer has covenanted in the Security Agency Agreement to ensure that the Nominal Value of the Cover Pool is not less than the product of: (a) the Turkish Lira Equivalent of the aggregate Principal Amount Outstanding of all Covered Bonds outstanding and (b) the sum of one plus the decimal equivalent of the highest then-existing Required Overcollateralisation Percentage among all then-outstanding Series.
-While such percentage might differ for different Series depending upon their applicable ratings and Relevant Rating Agencies and other factors, the Issuer will (at any applicable time) be required to satisfy the highest Required Overcollateralisation Percentage for a Series can change from time to time, including being reduced in the manner described in "General Description of the Programme - Programme Description - Required Overcollateralisation Percentage."
+Furthermore, the Issuer has covenanted in the Security Agency Agreement to ensure that the Nominal Value of the Cover Pool is not less than the product of: (a) the Turkish Lira Equivalent of the aggregate Principal Amount Outstanding of all Covered Bonds outstanding and (b) the sum of one plus the decimal equivalent of the highest then-existing Required Overcollateralisation Percentage among all thenoutstanding Series.
+While such percentage might differ for different Series depending upon their applicable ratings and Relevant Rating Agencies and other factors, the Issuer will (at any applicable time) be required to satisfy the highest Required Overcollateralisation Percentage then applicable among all the outstanding Series.
+In addition, the Required Overcollateralisation Percentage for a Series can change from time to time, including being reduced in the manner described in "General Description of the Programme - Programme Description - Required Overcollateralisation Percentage."